DvdZmd/GrowingChamber/README.md

    - Wire the camera module to the Raspberry Pi.
    - Connect the ATmegas to the Pi via I²C (SDA/SCL).
    - Attach sensors and servos as specified in the Arduino sketches.
+   - (Optional) Set up your Tuya smart plug and update its configuration in `Server/config.py`.

 5. **Start the Server:**
    ```sh